Tobacco 21: Alaska

+Arizona

+In the state of Arizona, legislation was enacted that increased the minimum age at which individuals may purchase or possess tobacco products and vaping products from 18 to 21 years of age.
+This legal change, effective from 26 September 2025, reflected a state-level adjustment to the federal minimum sales age of 21.

+Maryland

+In the state of Maryland, the state government had elected to remove its active-duty military exemption to its Tobacco 21 restrictions, a measure that came into effect on the October 1, 2024.

 National minimum age increase

 On December 20, 2019, as a part of the Further Consolidated Appropriations Act, 2020, the Federal Food, Drug, and Cosmetic Act was amended, raising the federal minimum age for sale of tobacco products in the US from 18 to 21.
 This legislation (known as “Tobacco 21” or “T21”) was effective immediately, and it is now illegal for a retailer to sell any tobacco product—including cigarettes, cigars, and e-cigarettes—to anyone under 21 across the United States.
 The new federal minimum age of sale applies to all retail establishments and persons with no exceptions.
 Some commentators have condemned the act for its questionable legality, considering it unconstitutional in violating a state's right to choose its own laws regarding setting an age for certain legal capacities, such as the ability to purchase tobacco.
 In August 2024, the U.S. Food and Drug Administration announced a final rule that raises the minimum age for certain restrictions on tobacco product sales.

+In August 2024, the U.S. Food and Drug Administration issued a final rule which became effective on 30 September 2024, aligning its regulations with the federal minimum sales age of 21 by (I) raising the threshold for photo-ID checks from under 27 to under 30, (II) limiting vending machines to locations where persons under 21 are not present or permitted, and (III) updating self-service display provisions to apply only in 21+ facilities.